ftp-sync/ftp-sync.github.io/src/_pages/doc/faq.md

 ## What's the structure of the webhook notification?

-An HTTP request is sent with a JSON format response that looks like :
+An HTTP request is sent with a JSON format response that looks like:

 ```json
 {